 Proof of age is required upon request for all passengers.
 Although government-issued photo identification is preferred, passengers under 18 years old may use other documentation which includes their birthdate such as a birth certificate.
 Passengers without government-issued identification may be required to undergo additional security screening.

 Allegiant will not permit anyone under the age of 18 traveling without an adult on a flight with a weather advisory.
 When minors are denied travel, please see an agent or contact Customer Care for assistance.

-If you want to ensure that your party is seated together, we do recommend reserving seats when you book your travel.
 While we will do our best to accommodate families, the availability of seats together cannot be guaranteed.

 Car Seats and Other Child Restraint Systems

 The Federal Aviation Administration (FAA) recommends that infants and small children who weigh under 40 pounds be secured in an FAA-approved car seat or harness-type device when traveling by air.